Exam Information

 Where do I keep my mobile phone/earphones/watch (analogue/smartwatch) whilst I am in the exam?

-You should keep these locked away in your locker, or in your bag, or you can hand them in to the invigilators when you enter the exam hall for them to keep them safe.
+You should keep these locked away in your locker, or in your bag, or you can hand them to the invigilators before you enter the exam room.

 Can I take in revision notes or spare paper into my exam?

-No, all materials must be left in your bag.
+No, all materials must be left in your bag - see JCQ's Warning to Candidates and Unauthorised Items posters for further information.

 Former Pupils

-If you have lost your certificates, you will need to contact the individual exam boards to obtain replacements.
+If you have not claimed your certificates within the 12-month period from date of issue, or have lost your certificates, you will need to contact the individual exam boards to obtain replacements, please see links below:

 AQA Past Results & Lost Certificates